 The redevelopment has allowed us to plan a modern, 21st century building that will restore the heart of the school, with spaces that have been designed for us to enhance the learning transformation.
 There was a sense that we needed to retain our historical façade, in order to connect the future development of the school to our strong past and tradition.”

-The team delivering this transformative project includes The Building Intelligence Group Wellington as project managers, Naylor Love as the Main Contractor, WSP Opus, Rider Levett Bucknall, and Holmes Fire & Safety.
+The team delivering this transformative project included The Building Intelligence Group Wellington as project managers, Naylor Love as the Main Contractor, WSP Opus, Rider Levett Bucknall, and Holmes Fire & Safety.

-This is one of the Ministry of Education’s largest school projects in Wellington city and at the peak of the project, over 200 contractors will be present on site.
-Wellington East Girls’ College will welcome students to its new facilities for the start of the 2019 school year.
+This is one of the Ministry of Education’s largest school projects in Wellington city and at the peak of the project there were over 200 contractors will be present on site.